Mats-Dodd/CausalKit/README.md

 ```
 ![Example Image](images/dispaly_models_image.png)

-3. Interactive regression outputs to remind you what those pesky stats terms mean.
+3. Interactive regression outputs to remind you what a stats term means.
 Just call the .summary() method on your model object and hover over the terms to see their definitions.

 ![Example Image](images/dynamic_output.png)